croia/post-messenger/docs/README.md

 # PostMessenger

 `window.postMessage` is used to send messages between window objects but receiving a response or acknowledgment is not built in.
 PostMessenger connects window objects and wraps `window.postMessage` messages in promises to make communication between windows easier to manage.
+5KB zipped.

 ## Install